World Editions

-World Editions (WE) is an independent publishing house that focuses on bringing Dutch and international literature to an English readership.
-WE originates from the independent and respected Netherlands-based publishing house De Geus that was founded in 1983 by Eric Visser, founder and publisher of WE.
+World Editions is a New York-based independent publishing house that publishes literary fiction in translation.
+World Editions was founded in Amsterdam in 2013 by Eric Visser, publisher of Dutch literary house De Geus, initially with the mission to bring Dutch literature in translation to English-speaking readers.
+Now led by publisher Christine Swedowsky, World Editions is the home of award-winning authors from all over the world.

 History

 World Editions promotes voices from around the globe by publishing books from many different countries and languages into English translation.
-Through our work, we aim to enhance dialogue between cultures, foster new connections, and open doors which may otherwise have remained closed.

 World Editions was founded in 2013 by Eric Visser, publisher of Dutch literary house De Geus―home to many Nobel Prize-winning authors.
-Since 2016, World Editions has been part of the independent Libella Group, a European publisher with bases in Switzerland, France, and Poland, led by the renowned Vera Michalski.
-Judith Uyterlinde, Publishing Director of World Editions since 2017, is passionate about literature and languages, and dedicated to bringing attention to outstanding writers from around the world.
-Today World Editions has offices in New York, London, and Amsterdam, after successfully launching in the US in March 2018.
+From 2016 to 2023, World Editions was part of the independent Libella Group, a European publisher with bases in Switzerland, France, and Poland, led by the renowned Vera Michalski.
+Judith Uyterlinde, Publishing Director of World Editions from 2017 to 2023, was passionate about literature and languages, and dedicated to bringing attention to outstanding writers from around the world.
+After successfully launching in the US in March 2018, World Editions had offices in New York, London, and Amsterdam.
+In 2023, World Editions was bought by senior staff member Christine Swedowsky, and once again became an independent publisher, headquartered in New York City.

-World Editions publishes long-established authors, such as recent winner of the Alternative Nobel Prize, Maryse Condé, and the internationally acclaimed Paolo Maurensig, alongside promising debut novelists, such as rising stars Adeline Dieudonné and Pierre Jarawan.
+World Editions publishes award-winning and long-established authors, such as the late Maryse Condé, two-times National Book Award Finalist Pilar Quintana, two-times National Book Award Finalist Samar Yazbek, as well as number-1 bestselling German author Juli Zeh and Amin Maalouf, one of the Arab world's most influential writers.

 World Editions was officially launched in January 2015.
-The first titles were Craving by Esther Gerritsen translated by Michele Hutchison, Gliding Flight by Anne-Gine Goemans translated by Nancy Forest-Flier, and Saturday’s Shadows by Ayesha Harruna Attah.
+The first titles were Craving by Esther Gerritsen translated by Michele Hutchison, Gliding Flight by Anne-Gine Goemans, translated by Nancy Forest-Flier, and Saturday's Shadows by Ayesha Harruna Attah.
 In 2015, World Editions published books translated from the Dutch, Swedish, Icelandic, Russian, Norwegian, and Chinese.
 In 2016, Turkish, Italian, French, and Spanish were added to the list.
+By 2026, World Editions had published 85 titles from 30 countries, including Argentina, Belgium, Canada, Chile, China, Colombia, the Czech Republic, Denmark, Ecuador, Estonia, France, Germany, Greece, Guadeloupe, Hong Kong, Italy, Japan, Lebanon, Malaysia, Mozambique, the Netherlands, New Zealand, Norway, Poland, Singapore, South Africa, Spain, Sweden, Syria, and Taiwan.

+In 2026, World Editions announced the collectible Read the World A to Z series, which features translated novels from Argentina to Zambia – one country for every letter of the alphabet.
+Publisher Christine Swedowsky is focused on geographically diversifying the World Editions list, and on acquiring contemporary, edgy titles which feature the disobedience of defiant female characters.